CompleteUnityDeveloper2/4_Argon_Assault/README.md

 4. Use `OnTriggerEnter()` to detect player hitting things.

 After watching (learning outcomes)...

 Determine what sort of colliers to add to in order to raise collision and trigger messages.

+### 23 SendMessage() Between Components ###
+In this video (objectives)...
+1. Correct an error in Unity's `WaypointCircuit.cs`
+2. How NOT to use "Manager" in the name of your scripts.
+3. Create a new `CollisionHandler` component.
+4. Rename our `Player` to `PlayerController`.
+5. Use `SendMessage()` to communicate between components.

+After watching (learning outcomes)...

+Create a new well-named component to prevent your existing component code from getting too large.